Yongsheng124/CogniSNN/README.md

 For continual learning experiments, taking CogniSNN/ContinualLearning/RGA-SNN-WS as an example:

-Firstly, you must use the train.p, to train a model with old task(CIFAR100), as old model, its weight name Origin_Net.pth.
+Firstly, you must use the train.py, to train a model with old task(CIFAR100), as old model, its weight name Origin_Net.pth.

 Then you can use lwf.py to finish continual learning.